embedthis/ioto/apps/demo/README.md

 The Demo app is a simple cloud-based app that demonstrates sending data to the device cloud.

-The Demo App is an example of a [Styled Device App](https://www.embedthis.com/doc/apps/patterns/).
+The Demo App is an example of a [Customized Device App](https://www.embedthis.com/doc/apps/patterns/).
 This means it adds a device data schema to the standard device app.

 The Demo app uses the standard device app UI with a customized data schema and custom device metrics.